The FOXXTONE a.k.a. Experience Octave Fuzz

 A swell building report

-Copyright 2010-2022 by H. Gragger.
+Copyright 2010-2024 .
+Gragger.
 All Rights Reserved.
 All information provided herein is destined for educational and D.I.Y. purposes only.
 Commercial re-sale, distribution or usage of artwork without explicit written permission of the author is strictly prohibited.The original units with their associated trade-names are subject to the copyright of the individual copyright owner.
 The Author is by no means affiliated with any of those companies.
 References to trade names are made for educational purposes only.By reading the information provided here you agree to the Terms of Use.

 MAIN PAGE>MUSIC STUFF>FOXXTONE